linusjf/ISLP/README.md

 ## Convert ipynb files to pdf

-./genpdf  # convert all ipynb files to pdf
+./genpdf <dir> # convert all ipynb files in directory to pdf if the directory is a quarto project

-./genpdf -c or ./genpdf --changed-only # convert only changed files (as per git) to pdf

 ## Install jupyterlab_templates extension
 jupyter labextension install jupyterlab_templates